Learn something new every day

 One of Annan’s most notable achievements was the 2000 Millennium Report entitled “We the People: The Role of the United Nations in the 21 century.”
 The report outlined vital development goals, including vastly reducing global poverty.
 One of the most comprehensive reports issued in the 55-year history of the United Nations, it underlined Secretary General Annan’s goal of encouraging Member States to better commit themselves to the alleviation of pressing international issues and the value he placed on the positive effects of globalization and technological advancement.

 Ban Ki-Moon, who replaced Kofi Annan as the United Nations Secretary General in 2006, is set to continue with the goals of the Millennium Report while formulating goals of his own.
-The position of Secretary General is to a certain extent determined by the person holding it, and Secretary General Ki-Moon faces many challenges, one of the most important of which is recognizing the limits of his position.
+The position is, to a certain extent, determined by the person holding it, and Secretary General Ki-Moon faces many challenges, one of the most important of which is recognizing the limits of his position.
 As with previous Secretary Generals, the reforms and goals Ki-Moon plans to implement must ultimately have the approval of the General Assembly, the UN organ representing all Member States.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!